CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 The assignment of which users can access which printers can be made in the * cupsd.conf * file.
 Here, too, the principle applies that users should only be granted the actual required access rights.
  The setting to allow all users to access all printers should be avoided.
 An exception in this regard is the operation of local printers.
 If there are only a few printer users for an IT system, and if all printer users are also system users at the same time, no separate printer users need to be created.
 * Authentication method:
- CUPS supports several authentication methods, such as HTTP basic, HTTP digest, or certificate authentication.
+ CUPS supports various authentication methods, such as HTTP basic, HTTP digest, or certificate authentication.
 The authentication method can be defined via the entry * AuthType * in the configuration file * cupsd.conf *.
 Because HTTP Basic transfers usernames and passwords in plain text, this procedure should not be used without additional security.
 Instead, certificates or HTTP digest should be used as the authentication method.
 **Administration**

 CUPS may only be administered by authorized persons.
 These can be specified in the section * / admin * of the configuration file * cupsd.conf *.